manmeetkaur7/Come-Unity/SPRINT_PLAN.md

 - 4.3 Verify role-driven UI gates (Selena)
 - 4.4 Admin approve/deny actions (Selena)

+**Dependencies (high-level overview)**
+- Backend libraries
+  - `express` — the web framework that powers our Node server (handles routes like `/api/events`).
+  - `mongoose` — helper on top of MongoDB so we can define `User` and `Event` models instead of dealing with raw documents.
+  - `mongodb` — the low-level MongoDB driver that `mongoose` uses under the hood.
+  - `dotenv` — reads the `.env` file and loads values like `MONGO_URI` and `JWT_SECRET` into `process.env`.
+  - `cors` — lets our backend explicitly allow requests from the frontend URL (otherwise the browser will block them).
+  - `bcryptjs` — hashes passwords before saving them and checks hashes on login (never store plain-text passwords).
+  - `jsonwebtoken` — creates and verifies JWT tokens so the backend can remember “who you are” between requests.
+  - `nodemon` — dev-only helper that restarts the Node server automatically when backend files change.
+- Frontend tools
+  - `vite` — dev server/bundler that runs the React app on `http://localhost:5173` and hot-reloads on changes.
+  - `react`, `react-router-dom`, `@chakra-ui/react`, etc. — already in the frontend; used for UI and routing.

 **Order Of Work (Tiers)**
 - Tier 0 — Repo/Env setup (parallel)
   - Everyone: pull latest main; ensure Node 20+; install deps.